 Membership programs take some adjusting to get right.
 They need to be worth the money to your audience.
 If you can figure this out, they are the gold-standard for paid content… because of the recurring income.

 This provides security to really grow your business.

 Once a lead opts-in to your email list through the cold-traffic funnel, they will likely have interest in getting more involved… which is why we use this as funnel number 2, to peak there interest, get them to sign up and bring them into our ‘inner fold’ to help them even more and increase their interest for our products.

 As you can see, each funnel has a specific purpose

 I’ve figured this out over years of testing, and it actually works.

-And then, we have our sales pages, which basically allow us to release and sell individual products to our customers… usually through our email list.
+And then, we have our sales pages, which basically allow us to release and sell products to our customers… usually through our email list.